 - Slice two vanilla bean pods down the center and then place them in the glass jar.

-- Next I filled the jar with vodka. –simple as that!
+- Fill the jar with vodka. –simple as that!

-- Then let it sit in a dark cupboard for 2 months
+- Let it sit in a dark cupboard for 2 months

 - Shake it every once in a while.

 To give this as a gift, I dressed the bottle up using some scrapbook paper & embellishments along with a tag & ribbon at the top for a super cute gift!
-This would make a great teacher gift, too (although it wouldn’t be ready in time for the start of the school year) – but could make a nice teacher Christmas gift or giftie for Teacher Appreciation Week.
+This would make a great teacher gift, too if you want to start it later in the year for Teacher Appreciation time – but could make a nice teacher Christmas gift.

 Vanilla Sugar Recipe: